akashbagchi/portfolio/README.md

 [View on GitHub](https://github.com/akashbagchi/planetary-orbit-mapper)

-Developed by Akash Bagchi and Dhruv Joshi of _Delhi Public School Bangalore South_ the final project for the _Computer Sciences_ course in 2019
+Developed by myself and Dhruv Joshi of _Delhi Public School Bangalore South_ the final project for the _Computer Sciences_ course in 2019

 ### C Programming: